 1331 W. Sunset Blvd Los Angeles, CA 90026

 1- The Echo & Echoplex

 The Echo & Echoplex has solidified its stance as the go-to destination for major local music events, dance nights and a wide spectrum of touring acts while introducing some of the hottest bands to the L.A. music scene, voted top 5 music venues in Los Angeles by Filter Magazine.
-Both venues are know for its adventurous booking policy that embraces talent from around the world and down the block.
+Both venues are known for its adventurous booking policy that embraces talent from around the world and down the block.

 1822 Sunset Blvd, Los Angeles, CA 90026, United States

 A Los Angeles bar with a no-frills attitude, The Airliner in Lincoln Heights is the city’s go-to venue for forward-thinking electronic music and instrumental hip hop.
 Home to Low End Theory a weekly experimental hip hop and electronic music club night. and launchpad for success of artists such as Daedelus and Flying Lotus, who describes the club’s humble beginnings as a sort of “producer’s lounge”.
 This gritty club has garnered much attention after multiple performances by Thom Yorke, with a powerful sound system, and beats that bounce off the ceiling.

 2419 N Broadway (at Daly St), Los Angeles, 90031 California